EmixamPP/linux-enable-ir-emitter/README.md

 You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.

 ## How to enable your infrared emitter ?
 0. `linux-enable-ir-emitter -h` (each sub-command also has a help -h)
-1. `sudo linux-enable-ir-emitter configure` look closely at the ir emitter and answer to the asked questions.
+1. `sudo linux-enable-ir-emitter configure` look at the ir emitter and answer to the asked questions.
 You can specify your infrared camera with the option `-d /dev/videoX`, by default is /dev/video2.
 2. `sudo linux-enable-ir-emitter boot enable`

 If you like the project, don't hesitate to star the repository to support me, thank you !